vinkla/laravel-shield/README.md

 # Laravel Shield

 This package used to be an HTTP basic auth middleware for Laravel.
 However, it is now deprecated as I no longer use it personally.
 Laravel already has built-in basic auth support for their web guard.

-If you need a simple basic auth for your API, instead of depending on a third-party library, you can add it yourself.
+If you need simpler basic auth for your API, instead of depending on a third-party library, you can add it yourself.
 Please follow the guide below.

 To begin, update your `.env` file with the following details: